kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

 ### AWS CLI Profiles

-- In macOS the `config` and `credentials` files stored under `~/.aws` file
+- In macOS the `config` and `credentials` files are stored under `~/.aws` folder

-- Access multiple AWS accounts, create a profile as follows
+- Access multiple AWS accounts: create a profile as follows
   ```
   $ aws configure --profile personal-aws
   ```

 - Enter `Access Key ID` and `Secret Access Key` when prompted

-- Specify `default region name` and default output format as is
+- Specify `default region name` and leave `Default output format` as is

 - While running specific commands on CLI provide `--profile` option as follows,
   ```